 Not surprisingly, fish oil is found in fish—most abundant in the tissue of fatty fish such as anchovies, halibut, herring, mackerel, salmon, sardines, and tuna.
 Rich in omega-3 fatty acids, fish oil contains both eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These polyunsaturated fatty acids play vital roles in several functions in the body.
 Some plants (such as flaxseeds, chia seeds, and walnuts) contain another omega-3 fatty acid called alpha-linolenic acid (ALA), which is an essential fatty acid the body can convert to DHA and EPA, although the conversion rate is low.1

-Research shows that people who eat seafood at least once a week are less likely to die of heart disease than those who rarely or never eat seafood.2 In fact, the USDA recommends that adults eat at least eight ounces of seafood per week because it provides a variety of nutrients, including omega-3 fatty acids.3 If you don’t eat enough seafood on a regular basis, you may benefit from taking a fish oil supplement.
+Research suggests that those who eat seafood at least once a week is associated with a reduced risk of coronary heart disease..2 In fact, the USDA recommends that adults eat at least eight ounces of seafood per week because it provides a variety of nutrients, including omega-3 fatty acids.3 If you don’t eat enough seafood on a regular basis, you may benefit from taking an omega-3 fish oil supplement. †

 If you’re wondering about fish oil benefits, read on to learn more.

-Research has shown that omega-3 fatty acids may reduce your risk of heart disease.5,6 According to the most comprehensive review to date of the omega-3s EPA and DHA and their relationship to coronary heart disease events—EPA and DHA intake may reduce the risk of coronary heart disease, especially for those who are considered to be in a “higher risk population” such as those with high triglycerides or high LDL (bad) cholesterol.
-There is so much evidence on EPA and DHA and heart health, the FDA has issued a Qualified Health Claim, stating “Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.
-(See nutrition information for total fat, saturated fat, and cholesterol content).”
+Research has shown that omega-3 fatty acids may reduce your risk of heart disease.5,6 According to the most comprehensive review to date of the omega-3s EPA and DHA and their relationship to coronary heart disease events—EPA and DHA intake may reduce the risk of coronary heart disease.
+There is research on EPA and DHA and heart health, the FDA has issued a qualified health claim for use in labeling stating “Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.
+(See nutrition information for total fat, saturated fat, and cholesterol content).” †

 Omega-3s are found in large quantities in the brain and eyes.
 In fact, DHA is the most abundant fatty acid found in both your brain and eyes.
 In your brain, DHA helps neurons transmit messages that allows your body to communicate and function normally.
 In your eyes, DHA plays an important role in allowing you to see clearly in different lighting conditions.